THE SKI & SPORTS CLUB OF WASHINGTON, DCGREAT SPORTS FOR ALL SEASONS |

 JoAnn is well qualified for this job.
 She has a BS degree from Virginia Tech (VPI) in Business Administration, an MS degree from John Hopkins University in Real Estate Finance, Construction and Development and completed the Graduate School of Banking-University of Washington-Pacific Coast Banking School/Institutional Finance program.
 She worked for 22 years as a Real Estate Specialist/Professional Staff for a regional law firm and two international law firms.
 She also worked for 3 years as a Legal Advisor/Vice President at Allied Capital Corporation, and 16 years as Senior Vice President (US Bank).
 Financial Manager: Bev Ashcraft SCWDC's annual budget is about $1 million and includes about 40 admission events.
 While all of our events are planned and run by volunteers, we need year-round financial services to manage our various financial relationships and transactions, and these services come from our Financial Manager.
 From 2006 to mid-2020, Brian Chollar, long-time SCWDC member and past president, served in this role.
 Now, Bev, who is a long-time member, former volunteer ski leader & Meetings Chair, and current member of the Activity Leader Evaluation Committee member, has become our Financial Manager and serves today.
 Her workload includes managing our bank accounts and 2,000+ annual credit card and check installment payment transactions, auditing Tour Operator invoices and leader financial reports, and providing the Board of Directors with timely advice.
 One major aspect of financial work is due to the complexity of SCWDC ski trip vacations , which have multiple pricing options including "Ground Only" (participant books his/her own airline travel), "Single Supplement" (participant pays to occupy their own bedroom), and multiple lift ticket options.
 We are lucky to have Bev serve because she knows how the club operates, backwards and forwards.
 Length of Service as Financial Manager: Since May 2020.
 2nd Member of Activity Evaluation Leader Committee.
 Prior service as member of Flights Committee for multiple years, ski trip and activity leader, and service as Meetings Chair for 3 years.

 Casey has been the Indoor Tennis Chair since 2005.
 This is meant that she has planned and run with considerable volunteer help, somewhere between 20 and 30 Saturday night tennis parties every year from September to May.
 Every party requires a leader and usually an assistant leader, splitting the duties of paperwork, collecting monies, and planning a light buffet for the participants.
 Recruiting and coaching 20 to 30 tennis party leaders and assistants a year is a big deal.
 Some years ago a second level of party management was created, "Party Supervisors" so Casey did not have to do all the work herself.
 Her helper in every respect is her husband Jack who cooperatively initiated some better practices in the tennis program, setting up a system of regular and fair ability ratings and creating/publishing a newsletter to members of the ski club community as well as to others who were guests at our parties.
 Every tennis party requires an advance plan for "Who will play in what ability group and when," and Jack has probably composed something like 350 to 400 individual party rotations that is the advance plan of four hours of play.
 Up to 80 persons attend any party and when a new person comes in, Jack often calls that person to learn how frequently they play tennis, in what ability group should they be initially placed in the available 10 courts?
 This means that the time to compose the rotation can be as little as two hours or as much as four, every Saturday afternoon that there's a party.
 Jack is a USPTR tennis professional (graduate of the Dennis Van der Meer Tennis Academy).
 When empty courts were available, he would give free lessons from 7-11.
 We give great credit to this team for the success of SCWDC tennis parties.
 In any one year, there have been as many as 700+ different players and 1,600 player spots.
 Casey was selected as an Honorary Lifetime Member and Jack has received the Gold Award.
-Length of Service for Casey and Jack: since 2005, 16 years.
+Length of Service for Casey and Jack: since 2005, 21 years.

-Janet joined the club in 2014 to participate in ski trips, Saturday night tennis, the Sunday tennis instructional program, and Viking cruises.
+Ying joined the club in 1997 to participate in ski trips, Saturday and Sunday tennis, Viking cruises, and Bike and Barge trip.
+She is the SCWDC Viking Cruises trip leader and has served on the Club Election Committee for many years.
+She and Janet Brown, have agreed to take over Sunday Instructional Tennis program beginning June 2021.
+More about Ying is further down as the Viking Cruise Coordinator.
+Length of Service for this position: since February 2021.
+Sunday Instructional Tennis Co-Coordinator : Janet Brown Janet joined the club in 2014 to participate in ski trips, Saturday night tennis, the Sunday tennis instructional program, and Viking cruises.
 She is an avid tennis player and will co-coordinate the 2021-2022 instructional program with Ying.
-Length of Service for this position: February 2021, Just started.
+Length of Service for this position: since February 2021.
 Ying and Janet have managed the Sunday Instructional Tennis program since the 2021 fall season.
 They are passionate tennis players and long-time Sunday Tennis players.
 They will also plan and run a Christmas party and an End-Of-The-Season tennis party.
 The program has about 150 players.
 Committee Chairpersons:

 Each winter, certain areas of West Virginia are blessed with a tremendous amount of snow.
 In 1950, members of the Ski Club of Washington DC were flying over Canaan Valley.
 They noticed an open meadow with huge snowdrifts in the late spring.
 In 1951, the Ski Club opened Dirftland near present-day Canaan Valley Resort bringing snowsports to the Southeast.
 After Driftland opened, other resorts were founded.
 A few resorts closed but several are thriving such as Blackwater Falls State Park, Canaan Valley Resort, Olegby Resort, Snowshoe, Winterplace, and White Grass.
 These resorts helped develop and continue to contribute to a thriving tourist industry.
 Snow sports enthusiasts work hard and play hard.
 This attitude has spawned a plethora of stories and legends.
 Longtime West Virginia snowsports enthusiasts believe in the importance of preserving and documenting these amazing stories.
 A group of these dedicated individuals founded the Snows Sports Museum of West Virginia in 2018.
 The current address of the museum is 6459 Appalachian Highway, 6459 Appalachian Highway, Davis, WV 26260.
-The museum is open Thursdays through Sundays and by appointment at other times.
+The museum is usually open during ski season Thursdays through Sundays and by appointment at other times.
+Call to see if it is open when you are there.
 Phone: 334.663.1172.
 Email: wvsnowsportsmuseum@gmail.com.
 They plan activities in the spring, summer and fall to bring skiers and friends together including social events, golf tournaments, and so on.
 Visit the web site to see the current plans. |

 Ski & Sports Club of Washington DC